tfiers/tomasfiers.net/content/posts/probabilistic-python.md

 _Inference_ means, rather abstractly, to determine the joint probability distribution $p(x)$ underlying some data set ${x}$.
-For example, $x$ might consist of three variables: _ff_.
-You have gathered a great many data points {(,,), (,,), ..}, and you now want to get a feel for the density in this (,,) space; i.e. which values are common?
+For example, $x$ might consist of three variables: _wind speed_, _cloudiness_, and _sound of rustling leaves_.
+You have gathered a great many data points {(3 km/h, 82%, 8 dB_SPL), (23 km/h, 15%, 42 dB_SPL), ..}, and you now want to get a feel for the density in this (wind speed, cloudiness, rustle sound) space; i.e. which values are common?
 And which combinations occur together often?
-(This information can be used for prediction, for example when only two of the three values of some data point are known).
+(This information can be used for prediction; for example when only two of the three values of a data point are known).

 In practice, inference means to directly _use_ the probability distribution.
 You might want to: